avast/retdec-regression-tests-framework/docs/test_settings.rst

 .. code-block:: text

-    retdec-decompiler.sh file.exe -a x86 --select-decode-only --select-functions func1,func2
+    retdec_decompiler.py file.exe -a x86 --select-decode-only --select-functions func1,func2

-In a greater detail, the ``args`` argument is taken, split into sub-arguments by whitespace, and passed to the ``retdec-decompiler.sh`` script.
+In a greater detail, the ``args`` argument is taken, split into sub-arguments by whitespace, and passed to the ``retdec_decompiler.py`` script.
 The argument list internally looks like this:

 .. code-block:: python